-Demystifying Cryptocurrency and the reasons for its growing popularity17 May 2018
+Demystifying Cryptocurrency and the reasons for its growing popularity

 In modern times where change is the only constant, there are some things that have proven to take substantial time to adapt to the world around it.
 One such activity is fundraising.

 Fundraising, which might be relevant for a startup or for the expansion of an existing enterprise, is a very crucial determinant in measuring the success of a company.
 The concept and process of fundraising has seen many transitions over the years; from the traditional method of IPOs to fundraising through Venture Capitalists, Angel Investors and Crowd Funding to the most recent and debatable method which is slowly making its way to the table, Cryptocurrencies.
 The term ‘Cryptocurrency’ has different implications for the lay public.
 For some, it might sound like a scam; for others, it might sound like the next big opportunity to become a millionaire.
 This difference in thinking is mainly due to the lack of adequate knowledge about the concept in the first place.
 The first thing that the general public think of when they hear the term ‘Cryptocurrency’ is the speculative nature of Bitcoin and other existing crypto tokens in the economy.
 However, in reality it is a very broad and extensive concept which needs to be studied with focus, as it holds potential to be the way to raise funds in future years.